 Citizens, you are still only a minority in this country.
 But already the revolutionary flood grows with the speed of the idea, with the majesty of the ocean.
 Again, some of that patience that made your success, and the triumph of the Revolution is assured.
 You have proven, since June, by you discipline, that you are politicians.
 From now on you will prove, by your acts, that you are organizers.
 The government will be enough, I hope, with the National Assembly, to maintain the republican form: such at least is my conviction.
-But the revolutionary power, the power of conservation and of progress, is no longer today in the hands of the government; it is not in the National Assembly: it is in you.
-The people alone, acting upon themselves without intermediary, can achieve the All of this is not just empty talk: there was no lack of men in '89 willing to connect themselves to this false wisdom of revolution.
+But the revolutionary power, the power of conservation and of progress, is no have made the work of a thousand years what revolutionary practice might accomplish overnight.

+All of this is not just empty talk: there was no lack of men in '89 willing to connect themselves to this false wisdom of revolution.
 The first of all was Louis XVI, who was as revolutionary at heart and in theory as anyone, but who did not understand that the revolution must also be practiced.
 Louis XVI set himself to haggle and quibble over everything, so much and so well, that they revolution, growing impatient, swept him away!